Title IX - Sexual Assault and Victim Advocacy

 Mandated Reporter:

-- Any member of the College Community who is informed about and/or witnesses potential sex discrimination has the responsibility to report to the Title IX Coordinator or designee.
+- Any member of the university Community who is informed about and/or witnesses potential sex discrimination has the responsibility to report to the Title IX Coordinator or designee.
 Generally, climate surveys, classroom writing assignments, human subjects research, or events such as Take Back the Night marches or speak-outs do not trigger an employee’s duty to report.

 No Contact Contract:

-be instituted as an interim remedy.
+Contract may also be instituted as an interim remedy.

 Preponderance of the Evidence: